Host/Hostess Interview Questions: Key Takeaways

-The U.S. hospitality industry continues to grow, with food service employment projected to exceed 15.5 million workers by the end of 2024.
+- The U.S. hospitality industry is growing, with food service employment projected to exceed 15.5 million workers.

 How To Prepare for a Host/Hostess Interview as an Employer